krousseau19/krousseau19/README.md

 ### About me

-- 👋 Hi, I’m Kylian ROUSSEAU
+Hello, I’m Kylian ROUSSEAU
+Pronouns: He/Him

+## My hobbies

+## How to contact me :
+  - Professional mail
 - 👀 I’m interested in
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---